 Driving can give you a lot more freedom than other forms of transportation in Mexico, but it has some downsides as well.
-You have to find your way on roads that may be in dubious condition and have poor signage, you have to deal with other drivers who may make left turns from the right lane and vice versa and don't seem to know what a turn signal is, as well as a host of other hazards.
-If you're considering driving in the Yucatan Peninsula or Baja, you'll find it fairly easy to get around, whereas driving in other areas can be a lot more challenging.
-Read on for an overview of what you should be aware of if you choose to drive in Mexico, and some resources that may be useful.
+You'll have to find your way on roads that may be in dubious condition and have poor signage, and you'll need to deal with other drivers who may make left turns from the right lane and vice versa and don't seem to know what a turn signal is, as well as a host of other hazards.
+If you're considering driving in the Yucatan Peninsula or Baja, you'll find it fairly easy to get around, whereas driving in other areas can be more challenging.

-Crossing the Border
+Crossing the Mexico Border

 Renting a Car